FAQ on Meaningful Use

 Q: What is the phased approach for Measure 2?

-A: For 2015 and 2016, CMS is setting the threshold for Measure 2 at one patient viewing or downloading his or her health information, or transmitting it to a third party.
-This will allow providers additional time to adopt the proper technology.
-Beginning in 2017, the threshold will be set at 5 percent of all unique patients seen by the EP during the reporting period.
+A: For 2015 and 2016, CMS set the threshold for Measure 2 at one patient viewing or downloading his or her health information, or transmitting it to a third party.
+This was intended to allow providers additional time to adopt the proper technology.
+The threshold was originally planning to be increased in 2017 to 5% of all unique patients seen by the EP during the reporting period, though 2017 has since become the transition year into the Quality Payment Program and MIPS where the threshold for this measure for 2017 will remain at one patient viewing or downloading his or her health information or transmitting it to a third party.

 Q: If my patient population is highly unlikely to send electronic messages (e.g., elderly, ill, low-income, rural), do I qualify for an exclusion from this objective?